eoscostarica/eos-local/README.md

 This is easiest way maintain a local environment for development that is guaranteed to work out-of-the-box across the different host operating systems: Mac OS, Windows and Linux.

-**Important Disclaimer: This is a Work in Progress**
+A common reusable docker based microservices architecture boilerplate and development environment that will allow to deploy EOS appliactions faster.

+It's inspired on MonsterEOS' EOSIO DreamStack architecture.

-EOS Local is a community-driven project lead by EOS Costa Rica.
+EOS Local is a community-driven project led by EOS Costa Rica.
 We welcome contributions of all sorts.
 There are many ways to help, from reporting issues, proposing features, improving documentation, contributing code, design/ux proposals.

-A common reusable docker based microservices architecture boilerplate and development environment that will allow to deploy EOS appliactions faster.

-It's based on MonsterEOS EOSIO DreamStack architecture.
+**Important Disclaimer: This is a Work in Progress**

+## Advantages.

+- Get started with EOS DApp development in less than 5 minutes with a single command.
+- Focus on your biz logic, not on configurations or integrating commonly used third party services.
+- Scalable architecture.
+- Deploy your dApp dedicated services easily to any infrastructure provider with containers.
+- Ability to run multiple versions of EOS with different configuration with no conflicts.
+- This project follows EOS DApp development best practices.
+- Improved developer's experience.
+Yes! that super important isn't it? :)

-## Features
+## Technical Specs

 - Fully virtualized EOS blockchain development environment.
-- Fnteligent automated blockchain replay. ( no more replay flag shenanigans )
+- Inteligent automated blockchain replay. ( no more replay flag shenanigans )
-- Microservices architecture with docker compose with:
+- Microservices architecture.
-  - Nginx reverse proxy for virtual host resolution from the host machine.
-  - Network specific service aliases for "virtual host" resolution within the containers.
 - Out-of-box services:
   - Postgres database.
   - Mongodb database.